What is laser dentistry?

 What are dental lasers used for?

-- Lasers are suitable for both treatment and diagnostic use.
+- Lasers are suitable for both treatment and to promote healing.

 - For treatment, lasers can be used on both soft tissue (such as gums) and hard tissue (such as tooth, enamel and bone).

 - Lasers come in different types which are specially designed for different kinds of tissue.